Harris rebukes China in major speech on Indo-Pacific

 Harris also met Monday with Singapore President Halimah Yacob and Prime Minister Lee Hsien Loong.
 The vice president’s office announced a number of agreements out of that meeting aimed at combating cyberthreats, tackling climate change, addressing the COVID-19 pandemic and alleviating supply chain issues.

-After her speech Tuesday, Harris will hold a roundtable discussion with business leaders on supply chain issues, and then travel to Vietnam, where she’ll meet with top officials Wednesday.
+After her speech Tuesday, Harris held a roundtable discussion with business leaders on supply chain issues.
+Later, she planned to travel to Vietnam, where she’ll meet with top officials Wednesday.

-President Joe Biden himself has repeatedly emphasized his focus on China as one of America’s main adversaries, pledging in a February speech at the State Department to “confront China’s economic abuses; counter its aggressive, coercive action; to push back on China’s attack on human rights, intellectual property, and global governance” — a message he echoed again later that month to European allies at the virtual G7 Summit and Munich Security Conference.

 But Harris, during a joint news conference with Prime Minister Lee on Monday, said that her presence in the country, combined with the agreements around greater cooperation that the Biden administration has pursued with Indo-Pacific countries, speak “volumes in terms of the integrity of the relationships that the United States has around the world on many issues.”